pierre-chx/pierre-chx.github.io/teachings/attack-kubernetes-cluster/session2.md

 You might have to repeat these steps on all your nodes, in order for the image to be able to be deployed on every node.

-&rarr; I need to check how to create the docker image and then put it on every node -->

 </details>